 Allergies: A high school junior, Thomas has managed multiple Flour and Meat, Vegetables, Dairy, and Fruit allergy tests and has needed them his entire life.
 He shares his powerful story, from his earliest memories of having allergies to his proactive treatment and transformation.
-After many years of managing multiple allergies, Thomas first came to Latitude Allergy Care’s Redwood City office as a teen for updated testing of his allergies to milk, tree nuts, seafood, and shellfish.
+After many years of managing multiple conditions, Thomas first came to Latitude Care’s Redwood City office as a teen for updated testing of his allergies to milk, tree nuts, seafood, and shellfish.
 His testing at Latitude included an oral challenge to milk.
-After that challenge was unsuccessful — confirming that he had not naturally outgrown his milk allergy — he began treatment with oral immunotherapy (OIT) for milk.
+After that challenge was unsuccessful — confirming that he had not naturally outgrown his milk sensitivity — he began treatment with oral immunotherapy (OIT) for milk.
 Now, a few months into that treatment, he shares his journey in this interview with us:

 What are your earliest memories of having allergies?